Doctor Who season 14 full season guide: plot, cast and everything we know

 Will the Doctor be able to defeat Jinkx Monsoon's new villain?
 (Image credit: James Pardon/Bad Wolf/BBC Studios)

 The cast for season 14 just keeps growing, too.
-Since Jinkx Monsoon's reveal, we've learned that Hamilton star Jonathan Groff has landed a 'mysterious' guest role in the new series.
-Obsession and Game of Thrones star Indira Varma is joining the show as "The Duchess", after previously appearing in the Torchwood spin-off.
+Since Jinkx Monsoon's reveal, we learned that Hamilton star Jonathan Groff has landed a 'mysterious' guest role in the new series.
+Obsession and Game of Thrones star Indira Varma is in the show as "The Duchess", after previously appearing in the Torchwood spin-off.

 Of her new role, Indira said: "I’m thrilled to be in Doctor Who and particularly excited to be crossing cosmic paths with Ncuti, as the Doctor, and look forward to creating interplanetary mischief with him.
 I loved playing Suzie Costello for Russell T Davies in Torchwood so am thrilled to be entering this world again."

-The most recent major addition was BAFTA winner, Lenny Rush, who is on hand as a character known as Morris.
+Another addition to the cast was BAFTA winner, Lenny Rush, who is on hand as a character known as Morris.
 Of his new role, Lenny said: "It's an absolute honour to be part of Doctor Who, one of the most iconic shows on television and wow what a dream come true!"

 Russell T. Davies added: "This is what Doctor Who's all about, brand new talent from the next generation, and no one’s more talented than Lenny!
 He joins the TARDIS team just in time for the Doctor’s greatest nightmare, so hold on tight!”